moklia/moklia.github.io/_posts/2021-07-10-Another-Hot-week-is-coming.md

 ![WechatIMG22](https://user-images.githubusercontent.com/79727789/125171545-0ddc6100-e172-11eb-98d8-7514007b8a56.jpeg)

-My fresh cut camomile has been living in a vase size mug for 6 days, still very vigorous with pleasant smell ---so satisfying 😌 On top of that, I added in more cilantro flower.
-These are from my volunteer vilantro plants.
+My camomile has been living in this displaying mug for 6 days, still very vigorous with pleasant smell ---so satisfying 😌 On top of that, I added in more cilantro flower.
+These are from my volunteer cilantro  (I call them "vilantro") plants.
 Intend to birth control on them by picking them up at flower stage.

-One of my sunflow is bloom as well.
+Plus, one of my sunflow is blooming 🥰